lmmx/sphinx-type-annotations-demo/README.md

 sure not to take that 'shortcut' when type annotating, since while mypy will allow it, you'll break your Sphinx build.

----
+#### :four_leaf_clover: Bonus 4th option :four_leaf_clover:

 In fact, it's even more strict than that.
 You cannot (as far as I can tell) import a class which is in one of these circular reference loops into the top-level namespace (even if you don't then import it for a type annotation).

-To continue the previous example back at the step before exploring how to import `Greeting1` to annotate `speaker1.Speaker1` directly, so with the import as:
+To back up to the step before exploring how to import `Greeting1` to annotate `speaker1.Speaker1` directly, where the import was:

 ```py
 if TYPE_CHECKING:
     from sphinx_demo import greeting1
 ```

-and the signature as
+and the signature was

 ```py
 greeting: greeting1.Greeting1
 ```

-but then return to the package `__init__.py`, we'll find it's possible to add the class import:
+and returning to the package `__init__.py`, we'll find it's possible to add the class import:

 ```py
 from sphinx_demo.greeting1 import Greeting1